jayjay-05/FidgieQlickr/README.md

 ```

-After manipulating the timestamps into more a usuable form, the `Slider Position` Graph is plotted.
-This essentially is a `time-displacement graph` of the slider.
-By taking the derivative of this graph, we calculated the speed of the slider as time goes on.
-This data will be presented to the users in a more visualling appealing manner
+After manipulating the timestamps into a more usuable form, the `Slider Position` Graph was plotted.
+The results produced was essentiallys a `time-displacement graph` of the slider.
+By taking the derivative of this graph, the speed of the slider was calculated as time went on.
+This data will be presented to the users in a more visually appealing manner.

 ```matlab
 % Create a plot of slider location on a scale of 1-10